thinkbyte1024/thinkbyte1024/README.md

 ## My current plan (I'll keep this updated whenever I can)

 - Currently I'm planning to build my personal page using **Github Pages** and **Hugo** as my framework.
-But, due to other things that needed to be done such as college assignments, things might get delayed as I'm still struggle with managing my time at this moment.
+Things might get delayed as I'm still struggle with managing my time at this moment.
 Please, be patient. :-)

 - I also plan to create a safe contact such as providing a **GPG key** to my email and more.
 That way you can contact me in a safer way and be able to verify my identity.